Evaluations

 Kiln includes a complete platform for ensuring your tasks/models are of the highest possible quality.
 It includes:

-• Access multiple SOTA evaluation methods (G-Eval, LLM as Judge)
+• Access multiple SOTA evaluation algorithms (G-Eval, LLM as Judge)

-• Compare and benchmark your eval methods against human evals to find the best possible evaluator for your use case
+• Compare and benchmark your judges against human evals to find the best possible evaluator for your use case

 • Test a variety of different methods of running your task (prompts, models, fine-tunes) to find which perform best

-• Easily manage datasets for eval sets, golden sets, human ratings through our intuitive UI
+• Easily manage datasets for eval sets, golden sets, human ratings through our intuitive UI, including automatic synthetic data generation.

 • Generate evaluators automatically.
 Using your task definition we'll create an evaluator for your task's overall score and task requirements